 Valuation Risk.
-The price the Fund could receive upon the sale of a security or other asset may differ from the Fund's valuation of the security or other asset and from the value used by the Underlying Index, particularly for securities or other assets that trade in low volume or volatile markets or that are valued using a fair value methodology as a result of trade suspensions or for other reasons.
-Because non-U.S. exchanges may be open on days or during time periods when the Fund does not price its shares, the value of the securities or other assets in the Fund's portfolio may change on days or during time periods when the Fund's NAV, the value of assets.
-In addition, for purposes of calculating the Fund's NAV, the value of assets denominated in non-U.S. currencies is translated into U.S. dollars at the prevailing market rates.
-This translation may result in a difference between the prices used to calculate the Fund's NAV and the prices used by the Underlying Index, which, in turn, could result in a difference between the Fund's performance of the Underlying Index.
-Authorized Participants who purchase or redeem Fund shares on days when the Fund is holding fair-valued securities may receive fewer or more shares, or lower or higher redemption proceeds, than they would have received had the securities not been fair valued or been valued using a different methodology.
-The ability to value investments may be impacted by technological issues or errors by pricing services or other third-party service providers.
-DUE TO INABILITY TO TRADE RUSSIAN SECURITIES, CERTAIN OF THE FUND'S ASSETS ARE VALUED USING A FAIR VALUE METHODOLOGY.
-THE ACTUAL PRICE RECEIVED BY THE FUND FOR SUCH ASSETS MAY DIFFER SUBSTANTIALLY FROM THE FAIR VALUE ASSIGNED TO THEM.
+The price the Fund could receive upon the sale of a security or other asset may differ from the Fund's valuation of the security or other asset, particularly for securities or other assets that trade in low volume or volatile markets or that are valued using a fair value methodology as a result of trade suspensions or for other reasons.
+Because non-U.S. exchanges may be open on days or during time periods when the Fund does not price its shares, the value of the securities or other assets in the Fund's portfolio may change on days or during time periods when the Fund will not be able to purchase or sell the Fund's shares.
+Authorized Participants who purchase or redeem Fund shares on days when the Fund is holding fair-valued securities may receive fewer or more shares, or lower or higher redemption proceeds, than they would have received had the Fund not fair-valued the securities or other instruments or used a different valuation methodology.
+The Fund's ability to value investments may be impacted by technological issues or errors by pricing services or other third-party service providers.